DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Act II Summary.md

 Shortly after sundown, if the players failed to prevent Volenta's attack or otherwise defend St. Andral's Church in [[Arc E - St. Andral's Feast]], the angry mob assaults the manor, capturing the Baron and lynching him in the town square.
 Victor Vallakovich escapes, taking shelter in one of the abandoned houses abutting Vallaki's western walls.
 If he still lives, Izek Strazni also escapes, taking shelter in <span class="citation">Q9.
 Servants' Quarters (p.
 133)</span> in Argynvostholt.
 ## Day Six
 At sundown, the **full moon** rises over Vallaki.
 (Due to Barovia's strange cosmology, the next full moon will arrive just two weeks later.)

+If the players haven't yet rescued Arabelle and reunited her with her family, she dies shortly after dusk of her wasting disease.
+Van Richten discovers her body the following morning.
+He then departs Vallaki in despair and surrenders himself to Strahd at Castle Ravenloft.
+He is imprisoned in <span class="citation">K76.
+Torture Chamber (p.
+82)</span>, where he is tortured nightly.
 ## Day Seven
 If the players have not yet restored Stella Wachter's soul to her body, her spirit vanishes into the Ethereal Plane at dawn, and is reincarnated into a newborn infant in the village of Krezk.
 If he's still alive, a grieving Victor Vallakovich hears the call of an *amber shard* buried in the cemetery of St. Andral's Church.
 Upon unearthing it, he travels to the Amber Temple in search of a means of restoring Stella to life.